SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

 Splitting a Recording by Channel Group
 --------------------------------------

-In this example, we create a 16-channel recording with 4 tetrodes.
-However this could be any recording in which the channel are grouped in some way, for example a 384 channel, 4 shank Neuropixels recording in which channel grouping represents the separate shanks.
+In this example, we create a 384-channel recording with 4 shanks.
+However this could be any recording in which the channel are grouped in some way, for example a multi-tetrode recording with channel groups representing the channels on each individual tetrodes.

 First, let's import the parts of SpikeInterface we need into Python, and generate our toy recording: